Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Experiments

 To assess how these tangent space estimates affect downstream tasks, we use them to compute a $2$-dimensional embedding of the noisy data and to detect boundary points (see Section~\ref{sec:downstream_tasks}).
 As shown in Figure~\ref{fig:swissroll:c} and~\ref{fig:truncted_torus:c}, and Figure~\ref{fig:swissroll:d} and~\ref{fig:truncted_torus:d}, the embeddings and the detected boundary points based on \LPCA{} estimates are severely degraded by noise, while those based on \ouralgoacronym{} closely match the results obtained using the true tangent spaces.
 This is not surprising as the accuracy of the tangent space estimation is critical to the performance of several algorithms~\cite{ltsa,mlle,hessianeigenmaps,ratsv2,berry2017density,robustboundaryv2} designed for these downstream tasks.

 Finally, by setting $\intrinsicdim{} = \ambientdim{} = 3$, we compute the functional variance explained by each principal direction (Section~\ref{subsec:local_intrinsic_dimension}).
-As shown in Figure~\ref{fig:swissroll:e} and~\ref{fig:truncted_torus:e}, \ouralgoacronym{} concentrates functional variance in the first two directions, aligning with the true intrinsic structure, while \LPCA{} spuriously allocates variance to the third direction, reflecting noise-sensitivity of the local intrinsic dimension estimates due to \LPCA{}.
+As shown in Figure~\ref{fig:swissroll:e} and~\ref{fig:truncted_torus:e}, \ouralgoacronym{} concentrates functional variance in the first two directions, aligning with the true intrinsic structure, while \LPCA{} spuriously allocates variance to the third direction, reflecting its sensitivity to noise.